-Apples are my favorite fall fruit, but pears are a close second.
-With the abundance of pears and pear varieties at the Farmers Market and local grocery stores I decided to make this classic Pear Crisp.
+Apples are my favorite fall fruit, but pears are a close second so I decided to make this easy Pear Crisp.
 It's filled with delicious Bartlett Pears and the crisp topping is flavored with cinnamon, cardamom, and toasted pecans.
-The pears have a slight tartness which goes really well with the sweet pecan crisp topping.
 If you like pears you'll definitely love this dessert.
 And if you want to get notified of new recipes sign up for my baking newsletter and join the baking club.

 The Ingredients for Pear Crisp